mnopqr1/AoC2023/README.md

 ## Day 12

 I struggled.
 Brute force approach in part 1 did not work at all in part 2, went down a lot of useless paths yesterday, eventually watched Jonathan Paulson's youtube to get the idea of how to apply dynamic programming in this problem.
 Then a *lot* of print debugging this morning.

+## Day 13

+Comparatively much easier for me than yesterday's puzzle.
+Try all possible mirror-rows and return as soon as you find one.
+For part 2, allow for exactly one error in the diff, once per mirror-check.
+If nothing was found yet, do the same for columns.